Share on social media

 As the partner at BDO Advisory and digital transformation specialist in this area, David Bos, put in an interview, “ongoing improvements in data analysis and process mining can help companies to predict and respond quickly to consumer behavior.”

-The Analytics team at BDO Netherlands decided to use Minit Process Mining for two of their clients’ use cases.
+The Analytics team at BDO Netherlands decided to use Minit Process.
 For an auction house, they helped with analyzing and fixing the finance function and for a Netherlands' construction company, the aim was to improve the OTC process.

 Interested in diving deeper into the topic?
-Wach our session from BPM Live 2019!
+Watch our session from BPM Live 2019!

 Auction House Use Case